 I’m Keith Greywood, and I write the Bacchanalian blog.

-I currently live in North London, surrounded by far too many great places to eat and drink.
+I currently live in Oxted, Surrey.
+This small town could be considered to be the countryside compared to my old haunt in North London, where I was surrounded by many great places to eat and drink.

-Now, some decades later I eat most things, but alas, am still not a fan of the dreaded mushroom or the evil peanut.
+Now, some decades later I eat most things, but alas, am still not a fan of the dreaded mushroom or the evil peanut, which I have had slight reactions too.
 I still do love a good chip, but my consumption of these tasty delights has reduced to minuscule proportions, and usually in sweet potato-wedge form.

 In case you were wondering, I came across the phrase ‘bacchanalian propensities’ whilst reading Dicken’s ‘A Tale of Two Cities’, and thought it was a wonderful turn of phrase.
 I stole it as it seemed rather apt for this blog.